abhishek-pradhan/abhishek-pradhan.github.io/_posts/2022-01-01-host-blog-on-github-pages .md

   ```bash
 	git push
   ```
   and you will get a prompt if this is the first time you are using GitHub.
-Either login or generate classic token from Settings -> Developer token and then copy & paste the token in dialog
+Either login or generate classic token from Settings -> Developer token and then copy &amp; paste the token in dialog

 That's all folks!
-Open browser & goto your new site! <https://abhishek-pradhan.github.io>
+Open browser &amp; goto your new site! <https://abhishek-pradhan.github.io>

 ##  Configure custom domain